I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nc-video-pvideo-hw-legacyresources.md

 <p>None</p>

 ## -remarks
 <p>Legacy resources are those resources that are not listed in the device's PCI configuration space but that are decoded by the device.
-If the legacy resource list for the device is not known at compile time, a miniport driver should implement a <i>HwVidLegacyResources </i> function and initialize the <b>HwGetLegacyResources</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff570505">VIDEO_HW_INITIALIZATION_DATA</a> to point to this function.
-For example, a miniport driver that supports two devices with different sets of legacy resources would implement <i>HwVidLegacyResources </i> to report the legacy resources for a particular device at run time.</p>

-<p>The resources returned by <i>HwVidLegacyResources </i> are added to the list of resources that PnP reserves for the device.</p>

-<p><i>HwVidLegacyResources</i> should be made pageable.</p>

-<p>Legacy resources are those resources that are not listed in the device's PCI configuration space but that are decoded by the device.
-If the legacy resource list for the device is not known at compile time, a miniport driver should implement a <i>HwVidLegacyResources </i> function and initialize the <b>HwGetLegacyResources</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff570505">VIDEO_HW_INITIALIZATION_DATA</a> to point to this function.
+If the legacy resource list for the device is not known at compile time, a miniport driver should implement a <i>HwVidLegacyResources </i> function and initialize the <b>HwGetLegacyResources</b> member of <a href="..\video\ns-video--video-hw-initialization-data.md">VIDEO_HW_INITIALIZATION_DATA</a> to point to this function.
 For example, a miniport driver that supports two devices with different sets of legacy resources would implement <i>HwVidLegacyResources </i> to report the legacy resources for a particular device at run time.</p>

 <p>The resources returned by <i>HwVidLegacyResources </i> are added to the list of resources that PnP reserves for the device.</p>